Pricing model for academic users

 Non-academic users, such as private companies, can also request access to the DeiC National Supercomputing Centre at SDU.

 The price for non-academic users does not include the co-funding from DeiC and are aligned with current market prices.

 Individual prices are agreed with non-academic users, based on their needs and level of support which they require.

-Please contact us for a customized quotation.
+Please write to email@example.com for a customized quotation.